What are flat feet?

 - Physical activity;

-You should know that flat feet in young children is completely normal, since formation of the plantar vault only begins with the first steps.
+You should know that flat feet in young children are completely normal since formation of the plantar vault only begins with the first steps.

 How can it be recognized?